FLORIDA MERMAID RUM

 FERMENTATION

 Most rum is produced from molasses, which is made from sugarcane.
 A rum’s quality depends on the quality and variety of the sugar cane used to create it.
-The sugar cane’s quality depends on the soil type and climate that it was grown.
+The sugar cane’s quality depends on the soil type and climate in which it was grown.
 Within the Caribbean, much of this molasses is from Brazil.
 A notable exception is the French-speaking islands, where sugarcane juice is the preferred base ingredient.

 Yeast and water are added to the base ingredient to start the fermentation process.
 While some rum producers allow wild yeasts to perform the fermentation, most use specific yeast strains to help provide a consistent taste and predictable fermentation time.
 Dunder, the yeast-rich foam from previous fermentations, is the traditional yeast source in Jamaica.
 Distillers that make lighter rums, such as Bacardi, prefer to use faster-working yeasts.
-The use of slower-working yeasts causes more esters to accumulate during fermentation, allowing for a fuller-tasting rum.
+Using slower-working yeasts causes more esters to accumulate during fermentation, allowing for a fuller-tasting rum.

 DISTILLATION